idke64/codebytes/src/markdown/contests/march-contest-2025.md

-# Name: April Contest 2024
+# Name: March Contest 2025
 # Description

-CodeBytes's third official contest, hosted on the 27th of April!
+CodeBytes's fourth contest hosted at Neuqua Valley High School.
 Includes pizza, drinks, prizes, and various activities!

 # Rules

 ##### Teams

-- Teams can only have up to 4 members.
+- Teams can only have up to 3 members.
 - A team's total points includes the sum of all the points earned from each events they participated in.
 Some events may have special requirements regarding their points.
 Be sure to review their information before the competition.
 - Teams must have a registered account to participate in the contest.
 - Cross-team communication is forbidden.
 This only applies to the competition.
 Conversation is permitted, but discussion of answers are not.